-Our initial policy position was established in the Housing and Regeneration Strategy 2014 and built on in the Leeds City Region Housing Vision 2019.
-Since the Housing Vision was established, the Combined Authority has seen significant changes including securing the 2020 devolution deal and electing the first Mayor of West Yorkshire, as well as national policy and market shifts that have had a huge impact on our operating environment.
+Our initial policy position was established in the Leeds City Region Housing and Regeneration Strategy 2014 and was built on in the Leeds City Region Housing Vision 2019.
+Since the Housing Vision was established, the Combined Authority has seen significant changes, including securing the 2020 devolution deal and electing the first Mayor of West Yorkshire, as well as national policy and market shifts that have had a huge impact on our operating environment.